TheBugWeb/repository-pattern/README.md

 );
 ```

-5. To display the tables run the following command
+Display the tables run the following command.

 ```
 SHOW TABLES;